jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

                         reduce(0,(acc,x) -> acc+x);
 ```

-There does not appear to be a way to get SIMD out of Java, either explicitly or via automatic vectorization by the Hotspot JVM.
+There does not appear to be a way to get AVX2 SIMD out of Java, either explicitly or via automatic vectorization by the Hotspot JVM.
+There are 3rd
+party libraries available that do it by calling C++ code.

 ### Go for Range 37 milliseconds